open-risk/OpenCPM-Architecture/REST mockup/README.md

 Install

 run python3.3 dispatch\ server.py in terminal.
-Stop the servers Cntrl+C (twice) Tested on Linux Mint Qiana.
+Stop the servers Ctrl+C (twice) Tested on Linux Mint Qiana.
 Python3.3 and LibreOffice > 4.3 is required.

 Examples

-After staring the server, open the the simple bond pricing example Bond_Price_Yield_Zero_Curve.ods in the example folder.
+After starting the server, open the the simple bond pricing example Bond_Price_Yield_Zero_Curve.ods in the example folder.
 Targetting  http://localhost:9001/?Target=PV yields the same result as in the calcsheet.

 Licence